 The result is a belt that definitely looks at home in the apocalypse, and is still practical to boot. made from two layers of top grain leather for excellent strength and an equally excellent finish, the belt is sewn together with 277-Bonded thread, and an internal core of one inch webbing throughout that increases rigidity and reduces stretching.

-You can get this beautiful and hardcore belt in a variety of finishes but know that the nylon webbing “tail” for the buckle will always be black.
+You can get this belt in a variety of finishes, but know that the nylon webbing “tail” for the buckle will always be black.
 A d-ring is optional.

 For the pistol-carrying prepper who doesn’t care about today’s fashion trends but appreciates the best of old school craftsmanship and new school technology the Barbarian by Mean Gene Leather is unbeatable.